Federal Direct Student Loan Program

 - Early loan forgiveness for graduates working in public service

 Students with financial need can obtain a subsidized Federal Direct Stafford Loan.
 This means the U.S. Department of Education will pay the interest charges on this type of loan as long as the student is enrolled at least half-time (six or more credits) and during a six-month period following enrollment (grace period) as well as during periods of approved deferment.
 At the end of the grace period, repayment of the loan will begin and interest begins to accrue to the student borrower.
-Repayment may extend up to ten years but borrowers must make payments of at least $50 per month.

 Students who do not qualify for the subsidized (need-based) Federal Direct Stafford Loan can obtain an unsubsidized (non need-based) Federal Direct Stafford Loan.
 Unsubsidized Loan students are responsible for the interest obligation while enrolled.
 The student, while enrolled on at least a half-time basis (six or more credits), may pay interest only or have the interest capitalized (added to the principal).